brianlam38/AWS-Certified-Security-Specialty/Chapter 1 - Security 101.md

 Basically, if the customer has no access to the underlying OS/software/infrastructure, then it is AWS's responsibility.

-## Shared Responsibility - AWS service types
+### Shared Responsibility - AWS service types

 Infrastructure services - compute services such as EC2, EBS, Auto Scaling, VPC
-* You can architecture and build cloud infra, control the OS, configure and operate any identity management system that provides access to the user layer of the virtualization stack.
+* You can architect and build cloud infrastructure, control the OS, configure and operate any identity management system that provides access to the user layer of the virtualization stack.
 * EC2 - AMIs, OS, applications, data in transit, data at rest, data stores, credentials, policies and configuration.

 Container services - services such as RDS, Elastic Map Reduce (EMR) and Elastic Beanstalk.
 * RDS example - you have a DB that you can install/access but you don't manage the underlying OS.
 AWS is responsible for patching for the RDS instance.
 * Services that are typically run on separate EC2s or other infrastructure instances.
-Sometimes you don't manage the OS or platform player.
+Sometimes you don't manage the OS or platform layer.
-* Customer is responsible for setting up and managing network controls such as firewall rules, managing platform-level identity and acecss management separately from IAM.
+* Customer is responsible for setting up and managing network controls such as firewall rules, managing platform-level identity and access management separately from IAM.

 Abstracted services - services such as S3, Glacier, DynamoDB, SQS, SES.
 * Services that abstract the platform or management layer on which you can build and operate cloud applications.